ShawnPence/ShawnPence/README.md

  other programming languages.
 I love to teach and learn from others and I prefer to build my career by building stronger teams.

-I have previously worked as a systems administrator maintaining AD, Exchange, Hyper-V cluster servers, SAN, and various network equipment (routers, switches, ASA, WLC), and have worked with PowerShell and VBScript to automate my former sysadmin responsibilities.
-My love of automating away my routine tasks lead me to full-time developer roles.

 I'm a bookworm with a passion for lifelong learning.
 Check my status on GitHub to see what I'm currently reading.
 There is also a list of recommended books and other learning resources on my personal website.